prismatic-io/prism-mcp/README.md

 # Prism MCP Server

-`prism-mcp` is a local MCP (Model Context Protocol) server that wraps Prismatic's Prism CLI tool, allowing AI assistants to interact with Prismatic dev tooling directly.
+`prism-mcp` is a local MCP (Model Context Protocol) server that enables AI assistants to better support Code-Native Integration & component development via the Prismatic SDK.

-In the future, we may extend this MCP server to include other actions that may be helpful to Prismatic Code-Native devs, even if they're not currently available in [prism](https://github.com/prismatic-io/prism).
-So despite the name, imagine that this is really a "Prismatic Dev Ex Server" rather than just a `prism` wrapper specifically!

 **NOTE: This tool is currently in an experimental version.**

 ## Features

-This MCP server provides several tools, organized into categories:
+This MCP server provides several tools, organized into categories.
+You may register whatever set of tools are most relevant to your use case.

 ### General Tools (Always Available)
 - **prism_me**: Check login status and display current user profile information